engrmflores/Microcontroller-driven-Feeding-Management-and-Automation-for-L.-vannamei-Shrimp-Aquaculture/README.md

-# Microcontroller driven Feeding Management and Automation for L. vannamei Shrimp Aquaculture
+# Microcontroller-driven Feeding Management and Automation for L. vannamei Shrimp Aquaculture

 Shrimp is highly valued in the seafood industry by many people worldwide.